mrdominguez/parallel-ssh-scp/README.md

 <marianodominguez@hotmail.com>
 https://www.linkedin.com/in/marianodominguez

-VERSION: 3.6
+VERSION: 3.7

 FEEDBACK/BUGS: Please contact me by email.

 `mdssh.pl` (as in my initials, MD) is an asynchronous parallel SSH/SCP command-line utility that does not require setting up SSH keys.
-It enables process concurrency and calls `sshexp.pl` and `scpexp.pl` in the background to connect to remote hosts (one host per process) via `ssh` or `scp` respectively.
+It enables process concurrency and calls `sshexp.pl` or `scpexp.pl` in the background to connect to remote hosts (one host per process) through `ssh` and `scp` respectively.

 *Sudo* operations that require password input are also supported either by setting `-sudo[=sudo_user]` (*preferred method*) or using the `sudo` command.

-The latest release is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which translates internally to the following command: `sft ssh --via=<bastion> <host>`.
+The latest release is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
 See Okta documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).

 ## Sample Output